NREL/resstock/docs/source/intro.rst

 To model units of SFA/MF buildings, current capabilities include:

-- Defining surfaces adjacent to generic SFA/MF space types (e.g., "other housing unit" or "other multifamily buffer space").
+- Defining surfaces adjacent to generic SFA/MF spaces (e.g., "other housing unit" or "other multifamily buffer space").
-- Locating various building components (e.g., ducts, water heaters, appliances) in these spaces.
+- Locating various building components (e.g., ducts, water heaters, appliances) in these SFA/MF spaces.
+- Defining shared systems (HVAC, water heating, mechanical ventilation, etc.) by approximating the energy use attributed to the unit.

 Note that only the energy use attributed to each dwelling unit is calculated.
 Other OpenStudio capabilities should be used to supplement this workflow if the energy use of non-residential dwelling spaces (e.g., gyms, elevators, corridors, etc.) are of interest.
-In the near future, the OpenStudio-HPXML workflow will also begin supporting shared systems (HVAC, water heating, mechanical ventilation, etc.) by approximating the energy use attributed to the unit.

 For situations where more complex, integrated modeling is required, it is possible to merge multiple OpenStudio models together into a single model, such that one could merge all residential OSMs together and potentially combine it with a commercial OSM.
 That capability is outside the scope of this project.